brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

     // this is a const member function which takes an argument
     // the type this_type comes from the implementation (see below) virtual bool equals(this_type const&) const = 0;

+    // these are default implementations - they can be overriden
-    virtual bool operator==(this_type const& rhs) const {
+    // but they do not have to be (and typically won't be) virtual bool operator==(this_type const& rhs) const {
       return equals(rhs);
     }